ALTERNATIVE ENERGY DEVICE DEDUCTION

-If you install an alternative energy device in your Idaho residence, you may deduct a portion of the amount acutally paid or accrued (billed but not paid).
-Qualifying devices include:
+If you install an alternative energy device in your Idaho residence, you can deduct a portion of the amount actually paid or accrued (billed but not paid).

-- An Environmental Protection Agency (EPA) certified wood stove or pellet stove meeting hte most current industry and state standards that replaces a noncertified wood stove.
+• An Environmental Protection Agency (EPA)-certified wood stove or pellet stove meeting the most current industry and state standards that replaces a noncertified wood stove

 A noncertified wood stove is a wood stove that doesn’t meet the most current EPA standards.